timescale/docs/CONTRIBUTING.md

 1. If this is your first contribution, you receive a comment asking you to sign the Contributor License Agreement.
 Sign the agreement so your contribution can be added to the documentation.
-1. Review the auto-generated preview of your changes.
-A GiHub action produces the preview and attaches the link to your PR.
+1. A GiHub action produces a preview of your changes, and attaches the link to your PR.
+1. A member of the documentation team reviews your pull request for accuracy and adherence to our standards.
+You can see a list of the things that reviewers check for in the pull request template.

 </procedure>